jessegoodier/kgc/README.md

 Usage: kgc [namespace] OR [arguments]...
 Examples:
-kgc -n kube-system - will get all pods in the kube-system namespace kgc with no arguments will get all containers in the current context's namespace Available arguments:
+kgc -n kube-system - will get all pods in the kube-system namespace kgc with no arguments will get all containers in the current context namespace Available arguments:
   -a or -A       Get containers in all namespaces
   -n namespace   Specific namespace